 Since launch, the fund has focussed on credit quality with an average 87 per cent exposure to AAA bonds.
 This is consistent with its strategy of limiting risk, for these instruments are high on credit quality.
 With a steadily growing corpus, the fund was also one of the first to park money in government securities in 1998.
 Being highly liquid, Gilts also come in handy to manage the redemption pressures of its large big-ticket investor base.
 However, the high quality focus limits the coupon interest earned by these instruments.
 The fund sought to partly offset this with AA exposure - which has been capped at around 10 per cent.

-Interest risk management is the other strategy the fund actively pursues.
+Interest risk management is the other strategy the fund has taken.
 As bonds lose value when interest rates go up, AAA portfolio is more susceptible to volatility.
 However, instruments with a lower maturity are better insulated from interest rate gyration.
 With a nimble footed strategy the fund has aligned the portfolio maturity with interest rate outlook.
-For instance, while the fund held a maturity to 2.12 years in July when rates were hiked, it has repositioned it to an aggressive 5.91 years to capture the gains from the current rally.
+For instance, while DSPML Bond aggressively stretched its maturity to 6.82 years in early 2000 in response to a rate cut, it dexterously realigned its portfolio maturity to 2.12 years in July when rates were hiked.
+Its AAA portfolio has only aided this strategy.

-With an active management coupled with an quality conscious management, the fund has posted a reasonable return of 12.85 % since launch.
+With an active management with a quality conscious focus, the fund has posted a reasonable return of 12.62% since launch.
 This is consistent with the philosophy of safety of capital over returns.